phuchoang2603/sis-arxiv-vad-papers/content/papers/Simplifying Traffic Anomaly Detection with Video Foundation Models/index.md

 categories:
 - Semi Supervised
 github_link: https://github.com/tue-mps/simple-tad
-description: The paper investigates the use of simple encoder-only Video Vision Transformers (Video ViTs) with various pre-training strategies for traffic anomaly detection (TAD), demonstrating that with strong pretraining and domain adaptation, minimal architectural complexity can outperform complex prior
+summary: The paper investigates the use of simple encoder-only Video Vision Transformers (Video ViTs) with various pre-training strategies for traffic anomaly detection (TAD), demonstrating that with strong pretraining and domain adaptation, minimal architectural complexity can outperform complex prior